Nassh04/SQL_Queries/README.md

 # SQL_Queries
-My SQL Feeds
-Stripping the Sql feeds of restricted informations
+Stripping the Sql feeds of restricted informations.
+Kindy refer the framework alone